rayxke/kiritos-classroom/site/content/english-debate/powerpoints.md

 ---
-title: 10C Powerpoints
+title: English Debate Resources
 layout: powerpoints
 description: >-
-  Find Powerpoint here! :)
+  I will post the different resources we use in class here!
+Mostly videos and ppts. :)

 ---